Olive Rush: Early life

 Rush was the fourth of Nixon and Louisa Rush's six children.
 The Rush family lived on a farm in Grant County, Indiana where they were members of the local Society of Friends.
 Olive kept diaries at the age of 13 in 1886, writing about her life, school lessons, and going sledding in Indiana winters.
 Part of the entries include working on a dialogue for class, going to lectures ("although it took some crying on my part"), and chores such as washing.

 Education

 Olive Rush studied at Earlham College, the art school associated with the Corcoran Gallery of Art and at the Art Students League before becoming an illustrator in New York.
 She was well known for her portraits and paintings of children and women, many of which were featured in magazines such as Woman's Home Companion and St. Nicholas.
 In 1904 she moved to Wilmington, Delaware, to study with Howard Pyle, and she stayed until 1910.
+Upon Pyle's death in 1911, while on a trip to Italy, Rush was living in his studio along with Blanche Grant and Ethel Brown Leach.
 She spent the next year in Europe studying British and French painters, and finished her art education at the Boston Museum School in 1912.
 In 1913 Rush returned to Europe with her friend, the watercolorist Alice Schille, visiting Belgium and France.
 In 1947, Earlham College gave her an honorary Doctorate in Fine Arts.